Azure/aksArc/eval/steps/2b_DeployAKSHCI_PS.md

 Next Steps
 -----------
-In this step, you've successfully deployed the AKS on Azure Stack HCI platform services and management cluster, and subsequently, deployed and scaled a Kubernetes cluster that you can move forward with to the next stage, in which you can deploy your applications, and optionally, integrate with Azure Arc.
+In this step, you've successfully deployed the AKS on Azure Stack HCI management cluster, and subsequently, deployed and scaled a Kubernetes cluster that you can move forward with to the next stage, in which you can deploy your applications, and optionally, integrate with Azure Arc.

 * [**Part 3** - Explore AKS on Azure Stack HCI](/eval/steps/3_ExploreAKSHCI.md "Explore AKS on Azure Stack HCI")